 Have your chimney cleaned or swept once a year before you start using it.
 Chimney fires are one of the leading causes of house fires.
 Most can be prevented by routine maintenance and cleaning.

 Keep natural trees alive and fresh.
 A living tree stays green longer and makes it less likely to act as dry kindling that can easily catch fire.
 If you will be buying a precut tree, make sure it is freshly cut.
 Touch the needles and branches to see if a significant amount comes off in your hand.
 Lightly bang the base of the tree on the ground; if many needles fall off, the tree is not fresh.
 If the tree is fresh, you should be able to smell the tree's fragrance easily.
-Also, test the limbs to see if you think they are sturdy enough to hold the weight of ornaments.
+Also, test the limbs to see if they are sturdy enough to hold the weight of ornaments.
 The tree should be a dark green color all over with no areas of brown needles.
 Check to be sure that the bottom of the tree trunk is sticky with resin.
-Needles should also not break when bent between your fingers.
+Needles should not break when bent between your fingers.

 Consider using an artificial tree that is rated as fire resistant.
 Many artificial trees are designed to be fire resistant.
 If you buy one, look for a statement confirming that it has this protection.